Skip to main content

 Toxic plants are ones that have been reported to cause adverse or intense effects on the systems in an animal’s body, like the gastrointestinal tract.
 Many plants that are encountered frequently are ones that are grown outside, so those are obviously the most widely known.
 This makes it even more important to research your houseplants before buying, especially when the plants are native to climates you don’t reside in.

 Some plants are only mildly toxic and won’t result in any life-threatening conditions, but they’re still important to be aware of.
 One common side effect of a toxic plant is vomiting.
-The ASPCA has a good list of both toxic and non-toxic plants that covers plants found indoors and outdoors.
+The ASPCA has a good list of both toxic and non-toxic plants that cover plants found indoors and outdoors.
 If you think your pet may have ingested a toxic plant, contact your local vet, emergency animal hospital, or the APCC emergency poison hotline at 1-888-426-4435.

 Plants to be wary of as a pet owner